ChadTheTechNerd/TubeArchive-Helper/README.md

 ## Description
-The TubeArchivist Metadata Embedder automates the process of copying video files from a specified source directory to a target directory, renaming the file to it's correct title, embedding metadata directly into the video files, and downloading associated thumbnails.
-As well as creating metadata.nfo files for each video.
+The TubeArchivist Metadata Embedder automates the process of copying video files from a specified source directory to a target directory, renaming the file to it's correct title, embedding metadata directly into the video files, creating a .nfo file, and downloading associated thumbnails for each video.
 I wrote this script to be the go-between from TubeArchivist to Jellyfin.

 ## Table of Contents